zdplayground/SVD_ps/README.md

 3. We assumed the $\chi^2$ difference between the observed and theoretical shear power spectrum, based on which we extracted the spatial power spectrum using singular value decomposition technique.
-4. Using the emcee package, we fit the output spatial power spectrum by the BAO fitting model with the input spatial power spectrum, and obtaied the measurement error for the BAO scale and the amplitude of BAO wiggles.
+4. Using the emcee package, we fit the output spatial power spectrum by the BAO fitting model with the input spatial power spectrum, and obtaied the measurement error for the BAO scale and the amplitude of BAO wiggles, as well as the significance of BAO detection.